Knovia-Platform/Knovia-backend/README.md

 ## 📌 Overview

-Guidy Platform is a full-featured online course platform (Udemy-like) built with **ASP.NET Core 8** following **Clean Architecture** principles.
-It supports course creation, student enrollment, payments, subscriptions, certificates, and much more — all designed to be scalable, maintainable, and production-ready.
+Knovia Platform is a full-featured online course platform (Udemy-like) built with **ASP.NET Core 8** following **Clean Architecture** principles.
+It supports course creation, student enrollment, payments,  certificates, and much more — all designed to be scalable, maintainable, and production-ready.

 ---